Emergency Phone – 911

 FAX: (814) 834-2517

-The City of St. Marys Police Department operates 24 hours a day, 7 days a week with a goal of providing the most safe and secure community for our approximately 12,500 residents.
+The City of St. Marys Police Department operates 24 hours a day, 7 days a week with a goal of providing a safe and secure community for our approximately 12,500 residents.
 Our agency is currently staffed by:

 The City of St. Marys Police Department is dedicated to officer development providing ongoing training in order to assure our Police Officers are ready to efficiently and effectively respond to most any incident.